laminas/laminas-form/docs/book/advanced.md

 > ### Compatibility
 >
 > The above factory was written to work with both the v2 and v3 releases of
-> zend-servicemanager.
+> laminas-servicemanager.
 If you know you will only be using v3, you can remove the
 > `createService()` implementation.

 You can now map the fieldset to the factory in your configuration: